Security Articles

 5. Crime Coverage

-Crime coverage can help protect your company in a couple of ways.
-The first way is protection against theft and damage to company property.
-This will protect any company property in your offices and will protect property if a security officer is robbed on duty.
+Crime coverage can help protect your company in two ways.
+The first is by protecting against theft and damage to company property.
+For example, crime coverage protects your physical office as well as security officer personal property if they’re robbed on duty.

-This coverage is also important because it can help protect your business from a security officer for committing unlawful acts in the field.
-Having only trustworthy officers in the field is a good way to ensure this doesn’t happen regularly, but this will help protect you when these events do happen.
+Second, commercial crime insurance protects your business from a security officer committing unlawful acts in the field (e.g., if a security officer steals money while patrolling a bank).
+Having only trustworthy officers in the field is a good way to ensure this doesn’t happen regularly.
+However, crime coverage protects you if these events do occur.

 Thinkcurity Articles